ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

   - Brief results of the security assessment.
   - Applied strategy for scaling and load balancing.

 In order to secure the minitwit application for large amounts of users and operations and ensure a high level of availability the system has been set up using Docker in Swarm mode.
-The system is operating with a single swarm manger connected to two worker nodes forming a cluster.
+The system is operating with a single swarm manager connected to two worker nodes forming a cluster.
 With Docker Swarm you can simply add more replicas of already running containers and let the manager node handle the distribution of the containers across the swarm.
 In case of failure within one of the worker nodes, Docker is capable of detecting this failure and spinning up new containers on the failing node.
 Docker Swarm also comes with internal load balancing, which is used for this project.
 That is, the manager node is capable of routing incoming requests to the worker nodes in order to maintain the best performance possible.

+Another benefit of Docker Swarm is overlay network and service discovery features that are enabled when using it as an orchestration tool.
+All containers launched by the manager are added with its own unique DNS name such that we can access and investigate separate containers with ease.